-Pablo Cruise's instrumentals were used in the CBS Sports Spectacular, NBC's Sports World, ABS's Wide World of Sports and Monday Night Football.
+Pablo Cruise's instrumentals were used in the CBS Sports Spectacular, NBC's Sports World, ABC's Wide World of Sports ("Zero to 60 in 5 Seconds") and Monday Night Football.

 To support the A Place in the Sun album, A&M worked with radio stations on contests with prizes that ranged from Pablo Cruise beach towels to "place in the sun" vacations.
 The band toured and did television appearances to support the album.

 Pablo Cruise was the first rock band to perform at the Grand Ole Opry.

 The album Worlds Away shipped gold in June 1978.
 Also in June the band shot a promotional film of "Love Will Find a Way" and "Worlds Away" at the Oakland Paramount.

 Pablo Cruise in Vancouver, Canada 1976 receiving CRIA platinum awards for their Worlds Away album.
 Top Row: David Jenkins, Jim Monaco (A&M national publicity manager), Cory Lerios, Neil McGonigill (Western promotion A&M), Al Harrison (Calgary Branch manager A&M), Bob Brown (Pablo's Manager), Richard Broden (sales A&M Vancouver), Rudy LeValley (West coast sales and promotion).Bottom: Chuck Lutz (road manager), Doug Chappell (V.P.
 Promotion & Artist Development), Bruce Day, Steve Price.
 Photo by Dee Lippingwell.

 Pablo Cruise performed the song "Dreamer" which was included in the film of the same name.
 Their song "A Place in the Sun" was used in the motion picture "An Unmarried Woman."